jakobhviid/BigDataCourseExercises/lectures/03/exercises.md

 ### Exercise 3 - Additional deployments of Kafka Connect, Kafka Schema Registry, and Kafka KSQL

-Besides the Redpanda console, we will also use the Kafka Connect, Kafka Schema Registry, and Kafka KSQL to facilitate a distributed transportion and streaming of records in Kafka.
+Besides the Redpanda console, we will also use Kafka Connect, Kafka Schema Registry, and Kafka KSQL to facilitate a distributed transport and streaming of records in Kafka.
 These services are included in the given in the manifest files:
 - [kafka-schema-registry.yaml](./kafka-schema-registry.yaml)
 - [kafka-connect.yaml](./kafka-connect.yaml)
 - [kafka-ksqldb.yaml](./kafka-ksqldb.yaml)